paperclip-ui/legacy-paperclip/README.md

 ### Why?

 I find that a lot of time is wasted tweaking CSS because of tooling bottlenecks (slow browser refreshes, large bundle sizes, etc), where that time could be better spent on other tasks.
-Large projects are also problematic since CSS is notoriously difficult to test & is usually manual.
+Large projects are also problematic since CSS is notoriously difficult to test & is usually manually done.
 Paperclip was created to address these issues, and is centered around speed, safety, and accuracy of developing web interfaces.
 Here's how:

 - **Realtime visual editing** - Paperclip's VS Code extension comes with a realtime preview, so you can iterate faster in your UIs, and spend less time tweaking CSS.
 - **Automatic visual regression testing** - Just run the `percy-paperclip`, and you'll get visual snapshots of every UI state defined in Paperclip, so you can worry less about breaking CSS changes.